sonic-net/sonic-mgmt/docs/testplan/BGP-Conformance-IxANVL.md

   - [Call for action](#call-for-action)

 ## Purpose
 SONiC today uses the FRRouting(FRR) protocol suite for implementing BGP.
-However in the final deployments for Hyperscalers and Network operators we see a lot of customnization to further optimization necessary for deisred performance.
-Each of these customization done to BGP needs to be validated to make sure it is not breaking the BGP conformance.
-This is mandatory to keep interoperability working between platforms in a heterogeneous environment which is very common in a data center.
+However in the final deployment network operators may have reasons to customize BGP implementation.
+Each of these customizations done to BGP needs to be validated to make sure it is not breaking the BGP conformance.
+This is mandatory to keep interoperability working between different implementations of BGP in a heterogeneous environment which is very common in different tiers of a data center.
 Network operators have challenges to make sure protocol conformance is maintained at each stage.

-One of the most efficient yet comprehensive way of validating protocol conformance is IxANVL.
-With IxANVL  (Automated Network Validation
-Library), one can quickly and effortlessly access a vast array of protocol libraries and utilities to validate protocol compliance and interoperability.
+A comprehensive way of validating protocol conformance is IxANVL.
+With IxANVL  (Automated Network Validation Library), one can quickly access a vast array of protocol libraries and utilities to validate protocol compliance and interoperability.
+FRR publishes IxANVL result for each release at https://www.frrouting.org/.
+This makes it a good yard stick to measure conformance post the customizations mentioned above to make sure it is at maintains RFC conpliance same as its origin.

 ## Scope
-In this test plan we will integrate IxANVL into the sonic-mgmt testbed server, enabling is to run end to end conformance test with either Anvl running in a docker with SONiC virtual DUT or physical DUT.
-Also for ease of use there will be ability to run with a Ixia chassis.
+In this test plan we will integrate IxANVL into the sonic-mgmt testbed server.
+This will include:

+* Deployment of IxANVL docker using Ansible scripts
+* SONiC DUT automation to run the IxANVL tests

+Also option for using Keysight chassis connected to physical DUT workflow for ease of use will be included.
+To run these tests users will need to procure IxANVL license.

 ## IxANVL Testbed
-This can be run in the Keysight version of community test bed.
-In addition for simplicity we will discuss here how this can be run on a virtual test bed.
+As discussed above the test bed will be hosted in the testbed server.
-Follow the instruction to setup a virtual test bed from this document: https://github.com/Azure/sonic-mgmt/blob/master/docs/testbed/README.testbed.VsSetup.md Only sonic-mgmt and sonic-vs steps are required.
+Follow the instruction to setup a virtual test bed from this document: https://github.com/Azure/sonic-mgmt/blob/master/docs/testbed/README.testbed.VsSetup.md

+Only sonic-mgmt and sonic-vs steps are required.
-For IxANVL download docker image from Ixia website (Link TBD) IxANVL test bed deployment (PR Pending)
+For IxANVL download, docker image from Ixia website (Link TBD) IxANVL test bed deployment (PR TBD)

-The tests will run on following testbeds:
-* t0

 ## Topology
 ![Keysight Topology ](Img/anvl-testbed.png)